XHTML and accessibility of FORM cObj

 4) Even in HTML 4.01 the "name" attribute in the FORM is deprecated (see http://www.w3.org/TR/REC-html40/interact/forms.html#h-17.3): "name (...)
 Note.
 This attribute has been included for backwards compatibility.
 Applications should use the id attribute to identify elements."

-#5 Updated by Sebastian Kurfuerst about 14 years ago
+#5 Updated by Sebastian Kurfuerst over 14 years ago

 The description says in xhtml strict mode name is replaced with id